Thursday, August 7th, 2008 http://adamkhan.net/rambles/a-crawl-across-crawley-part-1

 It was about 8:30am and perfect weather when we closed the front door behind us just like any other outing.
 But by Preston Park I was already feeling the fatigue.
 This was nonsense!
 I’d walked this far and back plenty of times before.
 No doubt it was due to the physical burden of my smallish backpack and the mental burden of the daunting distance ahead.
 We left Preston Park and continued north and uphill along Surrenden Road past the fork in the road and along Braybon Avenue into Patcham, which was new suburban territory for us.
 By the time we turned left into Ladies’ Mile Road the fatigue was gone and I had back the old hot hiking feeling.
 A woman said good morning on her jog.

 We were nearly out of the city environs.
 We passed a little 1930s-looking clock tower, very clean, and continued north past the houses to Vale Avenue, the city’s northern-most street before the A27 highway marks the end of Brighton.
 The freedom of the highways!
-By this time we were worried about Jam’s legs as she’d limped home on our last day out—a walk across Seven Sisters a few weeks back—but she was holding up fine.
+By this time we were worried about Jam’s legs as she’d limped home on our last day out—a walk across Seven Sisters a few weeks back—but she was holding up fine; her pain has always come from breaking into a run.
 We crossed the A27 and were on the South Downs and stopped there in a field.
 Holding up fine, yes, but definitely wanting a rest.

 In November 2006 we’d walked here with Janja and Klement.
 This time was more enjoyable than then—the weather now was brighter and there was the pleasure of having doggies.
 Up we went, into a field where the cows milled around the path.
 Ahead a jogger ran towards us among the beautiful beasts.
 Irit was nervous of their bulk and wildness, worried that this or that one was actually a bull.
 As we approached they were curious about Jam and one followed her quite insistently until she barked to keep it away and it skipped back.